takudo/md_slideshow/README.md

 # md_slideshow

-## markdown text for slideshow with bespoke.js
+This PlayFramework Application is slideshow with bespoke.js and markdown text.

+## Sample
+You run this PlayFramework(2.2.2) Application.
+And access the page [http://localhost:9000/sample](http://localhost:9000/sample) .